AraBlocks/ara-contracts/README.md

   - `requesterDid` - The `DID` of the person who submitted the job
   - `contentDid` - The `DID` of the content the job is for
   - `password` - The password of the person who submitted the job
+  - `keyringOpts` - optional Keyring options
   - `job`
     - `jobId` - The `jobId` of the job to allocate for
     - `farmers` - The Ethereum addresses of the farmers to reward
     - `rewards` - The reward amounts in Ara tokens to split amongst `farmers`, respectively
+    - `returnBudget` - `boolean` flag to indicate whether any remaining budget should be returned job owner

 ```js
 const jobId = '0x7dc039cfb220029c371d0f4aabf4a956ed0062d66c447df7b4595d7e11187271'